haneerai/SQLALCHEMY/README.md

 6.In the usual case where no relationship is on either side, AutomapBase.prepare() produces a relationship() on the “many-to-one” side and matches it to the other using the relationship.backref parameter.

+Specifying the classes Explicitly

+The automap extension allows classes to be defined explicitly, in a way similar to that of the DeferredReflection class.
+Classes that extend from AutomapBase act like regular declarative classes, but are not immediately mapped after their construction, and are instead mapped when we call AutomapBase.prepare().
+The AutomapBase.prepare() method will make use of the classes we’ve established based on the table name we use.